How to Read Ketone Test Strips

 Advantages of blood testing include the accuracy of the measurement.
 Blood testing also gives you a quantitative reading of BHB.

-Disadvantages of blood testing include the necessity to get a tool and therefore the strips, which may be costly.
-The test is additionally more invasive, requiring a fingerstick to urge the drop of blood.
+Disadvantages of blood testing include the need to obtain a tool and, therefore, the strips, which can be costly.
+The test is additionally more invasive, requiring a fingerstick to elicit the drop of blood.
 This could become bothersome to some people.

 Breath Testing

 The final measurement involves breath testing for acetone.
-This test device may be a newer sort of consumer product that measures the quantity of acetone excreted within the breath.
+This test device may be a newer consumer product that measures the quantity of acetone excreted in the breath.

-This involves the one-time purchase of a ketone breath meter from one among several companies that have made these devices available.
+This involves purchasing a ketone breath meter from one of several companies that offer these devices.

-Advantages?
-You only have to purchase one device, and no strips are required.
-The disadvantage of this method is that you simply need a bigger handheld device that’s not as convenient as urine test strips.
+The advantages are that you only have to purchase one device, and no strips are required.
+The disadvantage of this method is that it requires a larger handheld device, which is less convenient than urine test strips.

 AcAc and BHB.
 Very few studies have been done to validate breath meters or confirm their accuracy.
 This area of ketone testing is in its early stages.